 Sure, there are tools that will generate a description for you, but they don’t always do the best job!

 I was excited when I found the MetaDescription Generator that Jasper offers!
 It automatically generates engaging and persuasive descriptions – saving me time and making my site more appealing to search engine crawlers in the process!
 Try it today – I promise you won’t be disappointed!

 A meta description is a short, descriptive sentence of what your webpage is about.
 This description will appear in the search engine listings if you use keywords to generate it (for example, Google has an option for that).

 When someone searches for something on Google, they see a list of results.
 Each result is displayed as a snippet containing the title, URL, and description.
 There are sometimes enhanced features as well.

 Sometimes, yet not always, Google will use your meta description as the description in the snippet.
-However, at other times, Google will take a passage from your web page and include it instead if it feels it’s more relevant to the user.
+However, at other times, Google will take a passage from your web page and include it if it feels more relevant to the user.

 Therefore, Some bloggers are omitting the meta description and allowing Google to choose instead.

 I like to include mine as a best practice.

 Meta Description Generator